 Atera logo

-Atera uses per-technician, unlimited endpoints — separate it dept and msp plan tracks pricing, runs on cloud, supports Windows, macOS, Linux, and 30-day free trial, no credit card required.
+Atera uses per technician per month, unlimited endpoints — separate it dept and msp plan tracks pricing, runs on cloud, supports Windows, macOS, Linux, and 30-day free trial, no credit card required.

 Written by RajatFact-checked by Chandrasmita